-- The carburettor governs the engine's speed via the throttle control.
-Air and fuel are mixed in the carburettor.
-The air/fuel mixture is adjustable.
-Correct adjustment is essential to get the best performance from the machine. - Adjusting the carburettor means that the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil. - · The carburettor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw
+- The carburettor controls the speed of the engine via the throttle.
+Air/fuel is mixed in the carburettor.
+This air/fuel mixture is automatically adjustable. - The automatic adjustment of the carburettor means that the engine is adapted to local conditions, e.g. the climate, altitude, petrol and the type of 2-stroke oil.
+This function is controlled by AutoTune.